deepbodkhe/Rock-paper-scissors/README.md

 ## 🎮 Features

-- **🚀 Interactive Gameplay:** Enjoy a seamless gaming experience with intuitive controls.
+- **🚀 Interactive Gameplay:** Enjoy a seamless gaming experience with intuitive controls
 - **👤 Personalized Experience:** Enter your name to receive a personalized greeting and track your wins.
 - **📊 Dynamic Scoring:** Compete against the computer with real-time score updates.
 - **🌗 Dark Mode:** Switch between light and dark themes with a single click.
 Your theme preference is saved for future visits.